 - Shared memory is fast, on-chip memory.

 - Shared memory is much faster than global memory.

-- Global memory: coalescing references
+- Global memory is off-chip GDDR

-- Other memories on the GPU
+- coalescing references has a large impact on performance

 - An example, and lessons learned

 - The example: shared-memory bank conflicts

 - Lessons learned